aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/README.md

 ## Skills Demonstrated

 - Handling common IT support requests in Spiceworks tickets
-- Creating and using canned responses for standardized user communication
+- Creating and using canned responses for general user communication
 - Creating built-in knowledge based user guidance in Spiceworks
 - Using knowledge base articles as centralized support resources during ticket handling and troubleshooting
 - Setting ticket rules for structured categorization, priority handling, and assignment